Tricklebyte/BlazorId_App/README.md

  ## Using Authentication and Authorization in the UI

-#### CascadingAuthenticationState Component
+#### CascadingAuthenticationState** Component<br/>
 Authentication in SignalR apps is established with the initial connection.
 The CascadingAuthenticationState component receives the authentication information upon intial connection and cascades this information to all descendant components.<br/>
- The **AuthorizedView**  and  **AuthorizedRouteView** are the two used by this demmo project.

 #### AuthorizeRouteView component
-The AuthorizeRouteView component uses the component's authorization results to grant or deny access to the requested route.
+##### The AuthorizeRouteView component grant or denies access to routes based on the user's authorization status. <br/>
+* This provides an additional layer of security to hiding nav menu items and prevents the user from navigating directly to an unauthorized page by typing in the URI.
+* Components with the **@Page Directive** support authorization attributes.
+These attributes are used by the AuthorizeRouteView to allow only authorized users to navigate to the page at the router level.
 * When the authorization fails, the code in the **NotAuthorized** element is activated and route is denied.
-A denial message is returned to the caller.
+A denial message is returned to the caller instead of the page.
-* When the authorization succeeds, the code in the **NotAuthorized** element is not activated and the requested is routed as usual.
+* When the authorization succeeds, the code in the **NotAuthorized** element is not activated and the requested is returned as usual.

  #### Component Level Authorization Attribute